Activeren huidige locatie

 Tucked away in a nondescript brick building in Brooklyn, Mable’s Smokehouse’s & Banquet Hall is a wonderful barbecue haven.
 In contrast to the exterior facade, the interior is beautifully done up with wooden furnishings.
 Founded by a couple, Jeff Lutonsky and Meghan Love, this restaurant opened its doors in 2011, and quickly rose to become one of the best barbecue spots in town.
 The menu features delicious brisket, pulled pork, ribs and sausages.
 Accompany it with a nice chilled beer.

 If you happen to be in Red Hook, Hometown Bar-B-Que is a good place to stop by for your hunger pangs.
-A self service restaurant with a countryside ambiance this restaurant is a choice for many eaters on the go.
-Known for its delicious baby back ribs, make sure you get there early in the evenings as it gets over pretty fast.
-You can choose from other options like smoked jalapeno and cheddar sausage, chopped brisket and creamy mac and cheese with a good collection of draft beers and whiskeys like Shiner Bock, Smuttynose, Van Brunt Stillhouse and more.
+A self-service restaurant with a countryside ambiance, Hometown Bar-B-Que is a choice for many eaters on the go.
+Known for its delicious baby back ribs, the restaurant gets quite busy in the evenings.
+You can choose from options like Korean Pork Ribs, Beef Rib, Texas Red Chili Smoked Brisket, and Frito Pie, or try their delicious sandwiches with staple sides.
+A good collection of draft beers completes the hearty experience.

 This barbecue house in Harlem has managed to wedge a small slice of biker and country culture right into one of the city's densest urban neighborhoods.
 Pit Platters include pulled pork and delectably moist barbecued chicken, while some of the specialty plates venture a bit further from Texas, with Churrasco chicken steak and Korean style BBQ beef ribs making appearances.
 There's plenty of beer and whiskey for the thirst ones, but it's not an all adult place either; you can dine here with your family or even your four legged friends.
 Matching the rustic vibe of Harlem, the entire restaurant is wood paneled from top to bottom, with colorful ambient lighting creating quite an aesthetic effect.